 Encouragement email: Week 3 (optional)

-Subject: Increasing awareness about mental health/Practise mindfulness
+Subject: Increasing awareness about mental health.
+Practise mindfulness

 There is no better way to protect and promote your mental health than by practising mindfulness.

 Being mindful means you are living in the moment, paying full attention to your thoughts, feelings and sensations without judging them as good or bad.
 You are neither dwelling on the past or worrying about the future.

 Mindfulness has many positive benefits, including lowering stress levels and protecting against anxiety and depression.1